sorukumar/blog/_posts/2024-04-04-Node-Cohort-Analysis-V0.0.md

 The goal of this post is to share data, and provide some interpretation.
 In the next iteration of cohort analysis, I'll pass more coherent and holistic story.

-## The data & Methodology
+## The ata & the Methodology

 **Data:**
 We have LN graph output from an LND node since May-2023.
 We are analysing graph data pulled on a day of the first week for following months.
 Here is how the data looks.

 ![# of LN Node]({{ 'assets/CohortNode.png' | relative_url }})

 #of Nodes is count of unique pub key from the graph output.
 Active nodes: Nodes with at least one active public channel that has sent at least one update to its peer.

 What you need to make a note, looking at the table above:

  - There is no data for June, July and September.
-It just tells you I was not looking to store historiSo, for our puspose, we'll analyze 9 months of data to understand cohort behavior
+It just tells you I was not looking to store historical data for analysis at that time.
+Nonetheless, for our puspose, 9 months of data is enough
  - We'll focus our analysis on only active nodes.

 **Methodology:**